sanderhahn/rails-quickstart/readme.md

 vagrant up
 ```

-The `provision.sh` installs ruby, rails and the postgres database.
+The `provision.sh` is automatically executed and installs Ruby, Rails and the Postgres database.
-The provisioning might take some time.

 # Create Rails Project